EnterpriseDB/repmgr/README.md

      32 bit signed integer between 1 and 2147483647
-- `node_name`: a unique string identifying the node; we recommend a name specific to the server (e.g. 'server_1'); avoid names indicating the current replication role like 'master' or 'standby' as the server's role could change.
+- `node_name`: a unique string identifying the node; we recommend a name specific to the server (e.g. 'server_1'); avoid names indicating the current replication role like 'primary' or 'standby' as the server's role could change.
 - `conninfo`: a valid connection string for the `repmgr` database on the *current* server.
 (On the standby, the database will not yet exist, but